NPellet/lambda-wrappers/README.md

   _general: {
     // General configuration for all types of even sources
     recordExceptionOnLambdaFail: true, // When your inner wrapper throws an unhandled error, should we record the exception ?
-  },
+    logInput: false // Whether to log (info level) the input data of the lambda handler },
   apiGateway: {
     recordExceptionOnValidationFail: true, // When the schema validation fails, should we record the exception ?